Margaret A. Hickey: Early childhood and education

 Margaret A. Hickey was born on March 14, 1902, in Kansas City, Missouri, to Elizabeth Wynne and Charles Hickey.
 Charles Hickey, who lived in Paris, France, at the time, served on the Foreign Service as a U.S. diplomat in Europe and the Ottoman Empire until World War I. The family bounced around several outposts in the Ottoman Empire prior to the war.
 Her family was forced to move back to the United States in 1914 due to World War I. After making that transition, Elizabeth Wynne worked in favor of the suffrage movement in Kansas City, which she included her children on as well.
 As a young girl, she made banners for suffragist parades.
 This exposure helped Margaret Hickey develop her interest in fighting for women's rights.
-When Margaret was in her late teens she actively worked for the peace movement in regards to World War I. In 1921, Hickey dropped out of college so she could work for the Kansas City Star as a reporter.
+In her late teens, she actively worked for the peace movement in regards to World War I.

+In 1921, Hickey dropped out of college so she could work for the Kansas City Star as a reporter.
 She began working with influential business women involved in the National Federation of Business and Professional Women.
 Hickey, 20 years old at the time, was fascinated by these prominent women and this led her to enroll in the University of Kansas City Law School.
 There she pledged Kappa Beta Phi, a legal sorority for women.
 She received LLB degree from Kansas City University Law School (later University of Missouri) in 1928.